ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 └── package.json
 ```

 As we get ready to move on the next section, your project will need a "workspace", which is basically just the name of the directory where your project files will go in.
-For now, let's just use Greenwood's default, which is _src/_.
+For now, let's just use Greenwood's default, which is a _src/_ directoey.
 After creating that directory, this is what your project structure should look like now:

 ```shell
 $ tree